Students discover what it was like to live during the late 1800s and early 1900s.

 Folger Stable is part of Wunderlich Park, a San Mateo County Park.
 The San Mateo County Historical Association only operates the school programs at the site.
 More information on the Folger Stable, Carriage Room open hours, guided tours and community events is available from the Friends of Huddart & Wunderlich Parks.

-- The school program occurs rain or shine.
+• The school program usually happens rain or shine.
 Some modification of activities occurs on rainy days.
+Note, San Mateo County Parks sometimes close in severe weather.